New Negro: Definition

-Between 1919 to 1925
+Between 1919 and 1925

 With the end of the First World War and the rise of the Harlem Renaissance, the term "New Negro" was widely publicized as a synonym for African Americans who will radically defend their interests against violence and inequality.
 An article in The Messenger journal published in August 1920, entitled "The New Negro - What Is He?" by The Editors, provides a clear picture of the term, in which they describe that the "New Negro" will be radical and self-defending to pursue the right to political and social equality, unlike the gentleness of the Old Negro who is satisfied with the status quo.

 Subsequently, in 1925, Alain Locke published the article "Enter the New Negro" and defined "New Negro" as "augury of a new democracy in American culture."
 Locke took the term to a new level.
-Locke described the negative impression of blacks on their racial values in long-term repression of a racist society and how it also made African Americans distort their social status, and that they all needed to take a new attitude to look at themselves.
+Locke described the negative impression blacks had of their racial values due to the long-term repression of a racist society and how it also made African Americans distort their social status, and that they all needed to take a new attitude to look at themselves.
 He pointed out that the thinking new Blacks committed to combat stereotypes, awaken black national consciousness and pride, as well as improve the social status of African Americans.

-Origins of the Term
+Origins of the term

 1895

 1895 was a crucial year.
 Du Bois, with a PhD from Harvard in hand, embarked on his long career in scholarship and civil rights, Booker T. Washington made his Atlanta Exposition speech and Frederick Douglass died after having made some of the bitterest and most despairing speeches on "race."
 Despite their rhetorical and ideological differences, these three leaders were speaking up during the 1890s, the decade described by African American historian Rayford Logan as the "nadir" of African American history and marked by nearly 2,000 documented lynchings.

 New Negroes were seen invariably as men and women (but mostly men) of middle-class orientation who often demanded their legal rights as citizens, but almost always wanted to craft new images that would subvert and challenge old stereotypes.
 This can be seen in the 1895 editorial in the Cleveland Gazette and commentaries in other black newspapers.
-Books like A New Negro for a New Century (1900) edited by Booker T. Washington, Fannie Barrier Williams and N. B. Wood or William Johnson' The New Negro (1916), represent the concept.
+Books like A New Negro for a New Century (1900) authored by Booker T. Washington, Fannie Barrier Williams and N. B. Wood; and The New Negro (1916), represent the concept.